 I’m glad you kept reading, you law scholar you!
 Anyway, these are the facts.
-A lead paint case is filed in Baltimore City Circuit Court pertaining to a property where Plaintiff used to live.
+A lead paint case is filed in Baltimore City Circuit Court pertaining to a property where the Plaintiff used to live.
 The property had long since been rehabbed and sold.
-Therefore, Plaintiff could not just walk in the door to do the lead-paint testing, that he claimed he needed for his lawsuit.
+Therefore, Plaintiff could not just walk in the door to do the lead-paint testing that he claimed he needed for his lawsuit.
 As a result, Plaintiff sends a letter to the current owner, asking if he can stop by for some “non-invasive environmental testing” of the property.
 The owner does not respond, which prompts the plaintiff to file a complaint to perpetuate the evidence.
 Specifically, he seeks an “equitable bill of discovery,” which would grant him a right of access to the property.
 The current owner does not respond to the motion but appears at a hearing pro se.
-The court denies the motion, because the current owner’s privacy interests outweighs the Plaintiff’s need to conduct testing.
+The court denies the motion because the current owner’s privacy interests outweigh the Plaintiff’s need to conduct testing.

 This makes little sense to me.
 How burdensome is it to have your property tested?
 I can’t figure out why the property owner would fight it either.
 Plaintiff agrees and appeals to the Maryland Court of Special Appeals, alleging that the trial court abused its discretion by denying the complaint/request/petition.